ppommer/maze-walker/README.md

 # Maze Walker

-Recursive algorithm for finding a way out of a maze.
-At the beginning, the program asks the user for the desired size of the labyrinth and the desired maximum distance from the starting point.
-After execution of the program, the number of penguins that could be rescued is displayed.
+Recursive algorithm for finding penguins in a maze including a simple GUI.
+Start by running `main` and define (1) the width and length of the labyrinth and (2) the desired maximum distance from the starting point.
+After program execution, the number of rescued penguins is displayed.

-## Example
 ![alt text](maze.jpg)
 _Parameters: width = 48 | length = 27 | max. distance = 100_